MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 ### 2.1.2.
 Function of VDD filterings

 Power supplies, high speed blocks and converters mounted on the board can cause extra spurs in the RF spectrum or sensitivity degradation.
-So, the filtering and the isolation of these blocks from the RF part is important.
-The lowest value capacitors filter on the fundamental frequency.
-The capacitor with the value around 100nF filters the several tenths of MHz frequency range, thus the leaking clock spurs.Filtering these spurs is important as they can be upconverted inside the chip causing unwanted spurs at several 10MHz offset around the carrier.
+So, the filtering and the isolation of these blocks from the RF part are important.
+The lowest value capacitors filter out the fundamental frequency.
+The capacitor with the value around 100nF filters the several tenths of MHz frequency range, thus the leaking clock spurs.
+Filtering these spurs is important as they can be upconverted inside the chip causing unwanted spurs at several 10MHz offset around the carrier.
 The largest value capacitor filters the several hundred kHz interferences typically coming from a switching power supply.